AASHRAYANKASETTY/postiz-app/README.md

 ```bash
 kubectl get nodes -o jsonpath='{.items[0].status.nodeInfo.architecture}'
 ```
+AKS typically defaults to `amd64` nodes, but some pools may use `arm64`.
+Run `kubectl get nodes -o wide` and check the ARCH column to confirm your architecture.

 Then build with Docker Buildx and specify the matching platform (or a comma separated list for multi‑arch):